shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## News
 📣 **Ongoing:** Our lab is expanding!
 Join our lab and help push the frontiers of the next generation of AI.
-Several openings for master/PhD students and postdocs (apply [here](https://academicjobsonline.org/ajo/jobs/30017)).
+Several openings for master/PhD students and postdocs (send me your CV if you are interested or apply [here](https://academicjobsonline.org/ajo/jobs/30017)).
 <br>
 📣 **July 2025:** One [paper](https://arxiv.org/abs/2410.03229) accepted at TMLR.
 <br>